finos/legend/.github/ROADMAP.md

 #### Milestone: One CDM FxOption model change - Outcome *[TBC]*
 * Products: Fx Vanilla Option, Fx Barrier Option
 * Review FpML FxOption model against CDM and identify relevant vs unused attributes; for relevant attributes review the cardinality and data types
-* Submit and test changes to model in AlloyStudio
+* Submit and test changes to model in Alloy Studio
 * Add agreed changes to CDM Rosetta for testing and consideration by the CDM Design WG

 ### Stage 2 (6/4 - 6/25/2020)
 #### Milestone: One CDM FX lifecycle model change - Outcome *[TBC]*
-* Analyse the business events and primitive processes for 'Exercise', 'Expire' and any other applicable lifecycle events for Fx Vanilla Option
+* Analyze the business events and primitive processes for 'Exercise', 'Expire' and any other applicable lifecycle events for Fx Vanilla Option
 * Suggest and review new attributes for the model, considering validations/conditions are in line with CDM principles
-* Submit and test changes to model in AlloyStudio
+* Submit and test changes to model in Alloy Studio
 * Add agreed changes to CDM Rosetta for testing and consideration by the CDM Design WG

 ### Stage 3 (7/2 - 8/6/2020)
 #### Milestone:[TBC] - Outcome *[TBC]*
-* Analyse other use cases e.g. Fx Strategies, Asian features, exotics scenarios etc
+* Analyze other use cases e.g. Fx Strategies, Asian features, exotics scenarios etc
 * Suggest and review new attributes for the model, considering validations/conditions are in line with CDM principles
-* Submit and test changes to model in AlloyStudio
+* Submit and test changes to model in Alloy Studio
 * Add agreed changes to CDM Rosetta for testing and consideration by the CDM Design WG